arangrhie/merfin/README.md

          -seqmers  <seq.meryl>   \
          -readmers <read.meryl>    \
          -peak     <haploid_peak>  \
+		 -lookup     <lookup_table> \
          -vcf      <input.vcf>     \
          -output   <output>

-  Predict the kmer from <input.vcf> given sequence <seq.fasta>
+  Predict the kmer consequences of variant calls <input.vcf> given the consensus sequence <seq.fasta>
-  and lookup the k-mer multiplicity from sequence and reads.
+  and lookup the k-mer multiplicity in the consensus sequence <seq.meryl> and in the reads <read.meryl>.

   Input -sequence and -vcf files can be FASTA or FASTQ; uncompressed, gz, bz2 or xz compressed